 MANILA - The number of Filipinos abroad who have contracted COVID-19 remained at 13,9606 on Sunday as no new case was recorded, the Department of Foreign Affairs (DFA) said.

-The DFA reported 3 new recoveries and no new fatality among those infected.
+The DFA reported no new recovery and no new fatality among those infected.

 The new coronavirus is believed to have first emerged in the central Chinese city of Wuhan in late 2019.

-Data from US-based Johns Hopkins University showed that almost 98.7 million people globally have contracted COVID-19, with the US, India, Brazil, Russia and the United Kingdom (UK) having the highest numbers of cumulative cases as of this posting.
+Data from US-based Johns Hopkins University showed that more than 102.6 million people globally have contracted COVID-19, with the US, India, Brazil, Russia and the United Kingdom (UK) having the highest numbers of cumulative cases as of this posting.

 The UK in December last year detected a reportedly more infectious COVID-19 strain, leading some countries to impose new lockdown and travel restrictions to stem its spread.

 Over 2.2 million people have died while more than 56.8 million have recovered, according to the JHU’s running tally.